johnthagen/min-sized-rust/README.md

-If you want an executable smaller than 20 kilobytes, Rust's string formatting code, [`core::fmt`](https://doc.rust-lang.org/core/fmt/index.html) must be removed. `panic_immediate_abort` only removes some usages of this code.
+If you want an executable smaller than 20 kilobytes, Rust's string formatting code, [`core::fmt`](https://doc.rust-lang.org/core/fmt/index.html) must be removed. `panic=immediate-abort` only removes some usages of this code.
 There is a lot of other code that uses formatting in some cases.
 That includes Rust's "pre-main" code in `libstd`.

 By using a C entry point (by adding the `#![no_main]` attribute) , managing stdio manually, and